jacksingleton/dast-pipeline/README.md

 ## Conclusion / TLDR

 Running ZAP or Burp in delivery pipelines is a promising idea, but the tooling isn't ready to recommend directly to delivery teams just yet.
-My next steps towards this would be to create realistic example projects and pipelines with different tech stacks in order to drive out the non-trivial amount of glue code that will need to be developed.
+My next steps towards this would be to create realistic example projects and pipelines with different tech stacks and testing styles in order to drive out the non-trivial amount of glue code that will be needed to make things work smoothly.